Plants for Human Health Institute: History

 Blake Brown, Hugh C. Kiger Professor in agricultural economics at N.C.
 State, started the Program for Value-Added and Alternative Agriculture in 2006 with support from the N.C.
 Tobacco Trust Fund Commission.
 The program was originally created to assist the transition of tobacco-farm families to other profitable enterprises after the Tobacco Buyout in 2005.

-As the part of N.C.
+As part of N.C.
 State's development of the N.C.
-Research Campus, the program relocated to Kannapolis in 2008 as an on-site Cooperative Extension complement to the research personnel and programs with the institute.
+Research Campus, the program relocated to Kannapolis in 2008 as an on-site Cooperative Extension that complements the research personnel and programs with the institute.
 The program operated under the N.C.
 MarketReady brand from October 2009 until July 2012.
 The program has since dropped the name and been fully integrated into the institute as the N.C.
 State Extension component.

 N.C.
 Research Campus

 The N.C.
-Research Campus is a public-private venture including eight universities, one community college, the David H. Murdock Research Institute (DHMRI), and corporate entities that collaborate to advance the fields of human health, nutrition and agriculture.
+Research Campus is a public-private venture including eight universities, one community college, the David H. Murdock Research Institute (DHMRI), and corporate entities that collaborate to advance the fields of human health, nutrition, and agriculture.
 It was founded by David H. Murdock, CEO of Dole Foods.
 The campus is built upon the former site of the Cannon Textile Mill in Kannapolis, about 30 miles north of Charlotte.

 The research campus represents an effort by the state of North Carolina to revitalize the region following the decline of the textile industry.

 It was announced in November 2013 that two new facilities were breaking ground at the Kannapolis campus, including a 50,000-square-foot data center (Data chambers) and a 100,000-square-foot municipal center (the new Kannapolis City Hall).

-The Plants for Human Health Institute is housed on the campus in a 105,000-square-foot facility that includes research labs, lab support areas and an Advance II 700 US - 2 Magnet nuclear magnetic resonance spectroscope.
+The Plants for Human Health Institute is housed on the campus in a 105,000-square-foot facility that includes research labs, lab support areas, and an Advance II 700 US - 2 Magnet nuclear magnetic resonance spectroscope.